This article is part of a RAW Guides online course. See more!

 Related to this is databases.
 Each website and website on a subdomain, requires a database in which to store the content. super cheap web hosting might allow only one database.
 Avoid such plans.

-Choose a web hosting plan that allows multiple sites or subdomains, like Bluehost.
+Choose a web hosting plan that allows multiple sites or subdomains.

 If you have both of these then multiple databases are implied.
 Beware of deals that offer only one site, domain and database because you will outgrow it.